Your visit to the Barber: Frequently Asked Questions

 Can I bring my own food into the Barber to eat on my visit?

-No. To help maintain 2 metre social distancing the foyer tables and chairs are for the use of visitors who have purchased drinks and snacks in our shop.
+No. With limited space and to maintain hygiene, the foyer tables and chairs are for the use of visitors who have purchased drinks and snacks in our shop.
 We ask visitors not to use the foyer for picnicking.
 No food or drink is permitted in the galleries.
 There is plenty of green open space on campus for picnicking, and you are welcome to use the campus for this purpose.

 Can I buy a souvenir of my visit?

 Yes, the Barber shop sells a selection of catalogues, books, greetings cards and postcards.
 We accept contactless and cash payments.
 You can also buy a souvenir of your visit online via our ART UK online store.

 What will I be able to see on my visit?